aronkaczur/prefixbox-company-test-java/test.md

 ## Web and HTTP

 - Specify the existing HTTP request methods and describe their usage!
+PUT use to send data to the server, like change password POST is send not existing data, so forexample register GET is to get some data from the server (usually we use this one) DELETE is to delete data from the server

 - What are the groups of HTTP response status codes?
 Write an example for each group!

+200-299 OK response
+300-399 redirection
+400-499 client side error - 401
+500- server side error 502 bad gateway